Ithaca Hours: Origin

 When the system was first started, 90 people agreed to accept HOURS as pay for their services.
 They all agreed to accept HOURS despite the lack of a business plan or guarantee.
 Glover then began to ask for small donations to help pay for printing HOURS.

 Fine Line Printing completed the first run of 1,500 HOURS and 1,500 Half HOURS in October 1991.
 These notes, the first modern local currency, were nearly twice as large as later printings of Ithaca HOURS.
-Because they didn't fit well in people's wallets, almost all of the original notes have been removed from circulation.
+Because they didn't fit well in people's wallets, almost all of the original notes were removed from circulation.

 The first issue of Ithaca Money was printed at Our Press, a printing shop in Chenango Bridge, New York, on October 16, 1991.
 The next day Glover issued 10 HOURS to Ithaca Hours, the organization he founded to run the system, as the first of four reimbursements for the cost of printing HOURS.
 The day after that, October 18, 1991, 382 HOURS were disbursed and prepared for mailing to the first 93 pioneers.

 On October 19, 1991, Glover bought a samosa from Catherine Martinez at the Farmers' Market with Half HOUR #751—the first use of an HOUR.
 Several other Market vendors enrolled that day.
 During the next years more than a thousand individuals enrolled to accept HOURS, plus 500 businesses.

 Stacks of the Ithaca Money newspaper were distributed all over town with an invitation to "join the fun."

 A Barter Potluck was held at GIAC on November 12, 1991, the first of many monthly gatherings where food and skills were exchanged, acquaintances made, and friendships renewed.